colshrapnel/phpdelusions.net/stackoverflow.md

 ---

-Of course, this is not a complete plan, but rather an idea, many details has to be considered and well thought.
-But I am strongly convinced that current stance has to be changed.
-Otherwise someone else will inevitably create another Q&A site, where anyone can ask a programming question without being reproached for having a problem of not that global calibre.
+I believe that Meta site of Stack Overflow is the right place for such a discussion.
+And I am looking for the feedback on this proposal.
+All your opinions will be considered with gratitude.
+The only outcome with which I don't agree in advance is to leave evarything as is.
+Simply because I am sure that in this case someone else will inevitably create another Q&A site, where anyone can ask a programming question without being reproached for having a problem of not that global calibre.